panly2003/panly2003.github.io/_pages/about.md

 ---

 Hi!
 My name is **Leyi Pan (潘乐怡)**.
-I am a first-year master student at the [School of Software](https://www.thss.tsinghua.edu.cn/) in [Tsinghua University](https://www.tsinghua.edu.cn/), where I am advised by Prof. [Lijie Wen](https://www.thss.tsinghua.edu.cn/faculty/wenlijie.htm).
+I am a first-year master's student at the [School of Software](https://www.thss.tsinghua.edu.cn/) in [Tsinghua University](https://www.tsinghua.edu.cn/), where I am advised by Prof. [Lijie Wen](https://www.thss.tsinghua.edu.cn/faculty/wenlijie.htm).
 Before that, I received my B.Eng. degree from the [School of Software](https://www.thss.tsinghua.edu.cn/) in [Tsinghua University](https://www.tsinghua.edu.cn/) in 2024.

-My research focuses on Natural Language Processing and Large Language Models, with a particular concentration on AI Safety and LLM Watermarking.
+My research focuses on two main areas:
+- AI Safety with an emphasis on watermark for large language models.
+- Post-training methods to enhance reasoning capabilities of multimodal large language models.

 I am currently serving as a Research Intern at [Zhipu AI](https://www.zhipuai.cn/), where I am working under the supervision of Dr. [Shiyu Huang](http://tartrl.cn/hsy).